First time Nettle forage!

 - Nature is ever-flowing

 Temperatures the past 2-3 nights have been around 0 degrees.
 We have been babying our seedlings in the unheated nursery.
-Meanwhile, nettles are shooting up everywhere outside, looking luscious af, getting hit by frost, shaking off the snow like nada.
+Meanwhile, nettles are shooting up everywhere outside, looking luscious as, getting hit by frost, shaking off the snow like nada.

 Just saying.. nature does it best